auth0/docs/articles/users/search/v3/index.md

 * **Immediately consistent**: The search results will reflect the results of all successful write operations, including those that occurred shortly prior to your request.

 ::: note
-User Search v3 is not available for the PSaaS Appliance.
+User Search v3 is not available for the Private Cloud.
 :::

 ## Keep reading